NetherWiki/nether/skyshale/glossary_of_prototheism.md

 [todo]
 In the rewrite let's go back to the Wikipedia page on 'honor' and rip off some of the descriptions there.

-Let's go over some of the ambigious Buddhist terms on Wikipedia and rip off how they articles describe the ambiguity.
+Let's go over some of the ambiguous Buddhist terms on Wikipedia and rip off how they articles describe the ambiguity.
 [/todo]

 In Prototheism High Charity is a multi-faceted concept that remains somewhat ambiguous with different interpretations among the major Prototheist factions.